What the Hell Is Going on with Christopher Nolan's Next Movie, 'Tenet'?

 Will it skip theaters and go straight to VOD?

-Hell no. Christopher Nolan loves and believes in movie theaters, going so far as to publicly diss Netflix (which he later apologized for).
+Probably not.
+Christopher Nolan loves and believes in movie theaters, going so far as to publicly diss Netflix (which he later apologized for).
 When theaters started shutting down due to the coronavirus, he wrote an opinion piece for the Washington Post arguing for the sanctity of the theatrical experience.
 "When this crisis passes, the need for collective human engagement, the need to live and love and laugh and cry together, will be more powerful than ever," he wrote.
 "The combination of that pent-up demand and the promise of new movies could boost local economies and contribute billions to our national economy.
 We don’t just owe it to the 150,000 workers of this great American industry to include them in those we help, we owe it to ourselves.
 We need what movies can offer us."
 In other words: Perhaps Tenet can save us all.

 Need help finding something to watch?
 Sign up here for our weekly Streamail newsletter to get streaming recommendations delivered straight to your inbox.